flatironinstitute/sciware/40_SummerIntro/cluster.md

 1. Guess based on your knowledge of the program.
 Think about the sizes of big arrays and any files being read
 2. Run a test job
+3. While the job is running, check `squeue`, `ssh` to the node, and run `htop`
-3. Check the actual usage of the test job with:\
+4. Check the actual usage of the test job with:\
 `seff <jobid>`
   - `Job Wall-clock time`: how long it took in "real world" time; corresponds to `#SBATCH -t`
   - `Memory Utilized`: maximum amount of memory used; corresponds to `#SBATCH --mem`